FWDekker/mommy/README.md

-in custom compliments and encouragements, you can ask mommy to use variables `%%PET_NAME%%`, `%%PRONOUN%%`, and `%%ROLE%%`~ be careful with trailing newlines because mommy doesn't remove those for you~
+in custom compliments and encouragements, you can ask mommy to use variables `%%PET_NAME%%`, `%%PRONOUN%%`, and `%%ROLE%%`~

 for example, if the config file looks like
 ```shell script